WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 ```

 ## Part 2.2 - Creating Physics Groups and Triggers
 For this homework assignment, you'll have to configure the physics groups and collision map for the scene.
-There are five collision groups that need to be accounted for:
+There are four collision groups that need to be accounted for:
 1. Ground: the group for thhe indestructible layer of the tilemap
 2. Player: the group for the player
 3. Weapon: the group for the particles in the player's weapon system